Difference Between Coupon vs Yield

 Below is the top 8 difference between Coupon vs Yield

-Both Coupons vs Yield are popular choices in the market.
-Let us discuss some of the major Difference Between Coupon vs Yield:
+Both Coupons (like you can find on Bountii and Retailescraper) and Yield are popular choices in the market.
+Let us discuss some of the major Difference Between Coupons vs Yield:

-- The coupon rate of a bond is the amount of interest that is actually paid on the principal amount of the bond(at par).
-While yield to maturity defines that it’s an investment that is held till the maturity date and the rate of return it will generate at the maturity date.
+- The coupon rate of a bond is the interest paid on the principal amount of the bond(at par).
+While yield to maturity defines that it’s an investment that is held till the maturity date and the rate of return it will generate at maturity.

 - Coupon rates are more likely influenced by the interest rates fixed by the government body on the basis country’s economy.
-While calculating the current yield, the coupon rate compares to the current market price of the bond.
+While calculating the current yield, the coupon rate compares to the bond’s current market price.

-- During the tenure of the bond, the bond price remains the same till maturity due to the continuous fluctuation of the market price; it is better to buy a bond at the discount rate which offers handsome returns on the maturity at face value.
+- During the bond’s tenure, the bond price remains the same till maturity due to the continuous fluctuation of the market price; it is better to buy a bond at the discount rate, which offers handsome returns on the maturity at face value.

-- The coupon amount decides what amount will be paid by the bond on an annual basis or semiannually as per government norms till maturity.
-At the same time, yield defines what will be the returns after reinvestment of coupon amount at the maturity date.
+- The coupon amount decides what amount will be paid by the bond annually or semiannually as per government norms till maturity.
+At the same time, yield defines the returns after reinvestment of the coupon amount at maturity.

 Coupon vs Yield Comparison Table